WilliamKSilva/data-analysis-challenges/README.md

-# Desafio 1 – SQL: Clientes Ativos e Receita
+# Challenge 1 – SQL: Active Clients and Revenue

-### Perguntas:
+### Questions:

-1. Escreva uma query para listar os clientes ativos nos últimos 6 meses.\
+1. Write a query to list the clients who were active in the last 6 months.

-2. Calcule a receita total e o ticket médio por cliente nesse período.\
+2. Calculate the total revenue and average ticket per client in this period.

-3. (Bônus) Liste os 5 clientes com maior crescimento de receita comparando os 6 meses mais recentes com os 6 anteriores.
+3. (Bonus) List the top 5 clients with the highest revenue growth comparing the last 6 months to the 6 months before that.

-# Desafio 2 - Pandas: Análise Exploratória utilizando Pandas
+# Challenge 2 – Pandas: Exploratory Analysis using Pandas

-### Tarefas:
+### Tasks:

-1. Carregue os dados com Pandas, e crie uma nova coluna chamada dias_desde_ultima_compra (assumindo data atual = "2025-07-17").
+1. Load the data with Pandas, and create a new column called `dias_desde_ultima_compra` (assuming current date = "2025-07-17").

-2. Crie uma coluna booleana possivel_churn, que é True se o cliente não comprou nos últimos 180 dias.
+2. Create a boolean column `possivel_churn`, which is True if the customer hasn’t made a purchase in the last 180 days.

-3. Calcule a média de total_gasto dos clientes marcados como possivel_churn == True.
+3. Calculate the average `total_gasto` for clients marked as `possivel_churn == True`.

-# Desafio 3 - Pandas: Análise Exploratória utilizando Pandas
+# Challenge 3 – Pandas: Monthly Revenue Analysis

-### Tarefas:
+### Tasks:

-1. Crie uma coluna mes_ano no formato "YYYY-MM".
+1. Create a column `mes_ano` in the format "YYYY-MM".

-2. Calcule o faturamento total por mês.
+2. Calculate total revenue per month.

-3. Gere um gráfico de linha mostrando a evolução mensal.
+3. Generate a line chart showing monthly revenue evolution.

-# Desafio 4 – Pandas: Produtos Mais Vendidos
+# Challenge 4 – Pandas: Most Sold Products

-Você tem dois DataFrames: vendas e produtos.
+You have two DataFrames: `vendas` and `produtos`.

-1. Junte as tabelas usando merge.
+1. Merge the tables using `merge`.

-2. Calcule o total vendido por produto (quantidade * preco_unitario).
+2. Calculate total sold per product (`quantidade * preco_unitario`).

-3. Liste os produtos do mais vendido ao menos vendido.
+3. List products from most sold to least sold.